AnissaR/hello-world/README.md

 # hello-world
 my first repository

-I love discovering Github and all that thing !
+I love discovering Github and all that things !